Code-Institute-Submissions/neo-data-milestone-project/README.md

 ##### Search buttons
 The 'previous week', 'start search' and 'next week' buttons are used as JQuery selectors with attached event handler functions and additional coding for incorrect inputs.
 This is undertaken as follows:

-Upon click: the value within the input box is read and the date is parsed.
+Upon click, the value within the input box is read and the date is parsed.
 An If-else statement is utilised as follows:

-If the parsed date has a value greater than zero [ref 3] then the ID of the button clicked is converted to a string, this value is untilised by the 'neo_search_period' function later in the script.
+If the parsed date has a value greater than zero [reference 5] then the ID of the button clicked is converted to a string, this value is utilised by the 'neo_search_period' function later in the script.
 A nested If-else statement is then utilised.
 This is used to check whether the data visualisations have been generated previously by means of checking whether the data-display region has a hidden class associated with it.
-If the data display region does have a class 'hidden' [ref 4], i.e. data hasn't been previously generated, then a variable is created with the value 'false'.
+If the data display region does have a class 'hidden' [reference 6], i.e. data hasn't been previously generated, then a variable is created with the value 'false'.
 If the 'hidden' class is not associated with the data display region the variable will take a value of 'true'.
 Once the nested If-else statement has concluded the neo_search_period function is called with the button ID and whether it has the associated 'hidden' class as its input arguments.

 The else portion of the outer If-else statement is undertaken if the parsed date is less than zero.
 In this case the following text is displayed in the input box: 'Please enter a date'.
 In addition to this the user is alerted that 'An invalid date has been entered'.

-###### Table update buttons
+##### Table update buttons

 Once the data visualisations are visible then the table update buttons can be used to toggle between different data amounts displayed in the tables.
 In addition to this, the data visualisations will be reset so that filtering can be applied to the new table data.
 These both work as follows:

-Upon button click:

-The table title is updated to the correct text and a variable n is generated dependent upon the button clicked and the amount of data to be displayed.
+Upon button click, the table title is updated to the correct text and a variable n is generated dependent upon the button clicked and the amount of data to be displayed.
 The variable 'n' is then used as an argument in the 'plot create' function which generates all the data visualisations.
 By default the value of 'n' is set to 10.

 ##### Return function